hpc-maths/jb_map551_2023_2024/content/home.md

 The areas in which the course will provide expertise are: mathematical analysis, numerical schemes for systems of differential equations, stability analysis of systems - bifurcation, numerical implementation and libraries of programs for numerical simulation or bifurcation analysis.
 Applications and simulation on computers allow an analysis of the dynamics but also an understanding of the numerical schemes at the basis of an accurate and robust simulation, as well as an opening on the stakes of high performance computing.
 All the Petite Classes rely on Jupyter notebooks, which allow a particularly effective familiarization with the concepts and numerical methods, and then to analyze the results in terms of applications.
 All the techniques proposed will be illustrated on simple examples but symptomatic of the stakes of complex systems encountered in real applications.
 A mini-project will allow the students to implement the notions and methods taught and to be confronted with systems applied in a wide range of application domains.

 The course does not require any pre-requisites and is part of the Applied Mathematics (MAP) and Mechanics (MEC) departments of the Ecole Polytechnique.
-It is part of the MAP-MECA track and is offered as part of the PA Sciences et Défis du Spatial.
+It is part of the MAP-MECA track and is offered as part of the PA Sciences et Défis du Spatial and et the PA Energie.

-The evaluation is done in the form of a continuous assessment by evaluation of reports of practical work (6 CRTP - 2/3 of final grade).
+The evaluation is done in the form of a continuous assessment by evaluation of reports of practical work (3 mandatory CRTP + 2 bonus - 2/3 of final grade).
 The final evaluation in the form of a mini-project in pairs and a defense (1/3 final grade).

-The pedagogical team is composed of M. Massot (Courses), M. Breden (PC), L. Séries (Jupyter) and A. Loison (Mini-projects and CRTP).
+The pedagogical team is composed of M. Massot (Courses), M. Breden (PC), L. Séries (Jupyter) and Q. Houssier (Mini-projects and CRTP).

 ### Bibliographie Mathématique :